arnavzek/tree.js/README.md

 # tree.js

-a good starting point if you want to make your own reactive library like react.js, with cold simple vanilla js
+A good starting point if you want to make your own reactive library like react.js, with cold simple vanilla js

 efficient with the most minimal code. that's a little exaggerated cause you are here and you can do better